 Roof / Ceiling

-The roof carries the charge of self-confinement that the speaker recognises as her own - the relationship, addiction, or self-protective pattern that has become a ceiling rather than a shelter.
-The image's force often comes from the verb attached to it: the roof punched through, the roof torn off, the ceiling broken - each marks an act of self-liberation that requires force the speaker did not previously claim.
+The roof is a confinement the speaker knows is partly her own making, the relationship, habit or self-protection that has become a lid rather than a shelter.
+The force of the image is usually in the verb attached to it, the roof punched through or torn off, the ceiling broken, each one an act of freeing herself that takes more force than she had claimed before.

 Appears in 1 song